celestiaorg/docs/docs/nodes/devops-resources.md

 # DevOps Resources

-This section will be provide an overview of different available resources for Developers and Node Operators looking to test out Celestia architecture.
+This section will provide an overview of different available resources for Developers and Node Operators looking to test out Celestia architecture.

 ## Docker Compose